 This time around the vision and execution is singular, made abundantly clear once the bullets start flying in the first 10 minutes.

-Joining returning alumni Harley Quinn (Margot Robbie) is Bloodsport (Idris Elba), Peacemaker (John Cena, currently enjoying a spinoff series on HBO Max), Polka-Dot Man (a delightfully morose David Dastmalchian), Ratcatcher 2 (Daniela Melchior), King Shark (voiced by Sylvester Stallone) and Colonel Rick Flag (Joel Kinnaman), as well as Task Force X Director, Amanda Waller (Viola Davis).
+Joining returning alumni Harley Quinn (Margot Robbie) is Bloodsport (Idris Elba), Peacemaker (John Cena), Polka-Dot Man (a delightfully morose David Dastmalchian), Ratcatcher 2 (Daniela Melchior), King Shark (voiced by Sylvester Stallone) and Colonel Rick Flag (Joel Kinnaman), as well as Task Force X Director, Amanda Waller (Viola Davis).

 Elba ostensibly leads the ill-suited troupe, whilst butting heads with Cena’s brash jingoism along the way.
 Something about the cast just clicks this time around.

 Flag is more relaxed and less self-important.
 Elba (Molly's Game) is less lumbered than Will Smith’s ‘I’m bad but not too bad because I’m Will Smith’ cognitive dissonance.
 King Shark is a big CGI shark.

 The gags flow more easily due to an organic mixture of personalities that benefit from bouncy dialogue.

 It’s a shame that Robbie’s Harley Quinn is mostly separated out for her own tangentially related adventure, but then when she puts past lessons from her preceding two movies to use I couldn’t help but whoop with vicarious pride at the screen.

 Everything about The Suicide Squad (2021) feels both wholly unrelated to the tonally hobbled DC Extended Universe Movies, whilst also existing as a technicolour aside to it.